What should I do if my child is not able to attend school?

 Children should not wear jewellery to school.
 One small, plain pair of stud earrings may be worn – these need to be removed, or taped over, for PE activities.

-The children change for all Physical Education activities; PE kit is a yellow T-shirt and black shorts or leggings (also available online from Tesco).
+The children change for all Physical Education activities; PE kit is a yellow T-shirt and black shorts or leggings.

 Children in Bees and Owls Class need plimsolls for indoor work.

-Children in Eagles and Tigers classes need a pair of trainers, they may wear tracksuits for outdoor games and appropriate studded footwear and shin pads are needed for football club.
+Children in upper KS2 classes need a pair of trainers, they may wear tracksuits for outdoor games and appropriate studded footwear and shin pads are needed for football club.